 This amendment will have no impact on the amounts recognised in the financial statements but will require additional disclosures to be provided around the Company's use of supplier financing arrangements.
-This amendment will be effective for the 2024 Financial Statements.

-- Amendments to IAS 1 - Classification of Liabilities as Current or Non-current & Amendments to IAS 1 - Non-current Liabilities with Covenants
+Amendments to IAS 1 - Classification of Liabilities as Current or Non-current & Amendments to IAS 1 - Non-current Liabilities with Covenants

-These amendments together impact the classification of liabilities with covenants and any convertible notes that the Company issues with liability classified conversion features.
+These amendments together impact the classification of liabilities with covenants and any convertible notes that the Company issues with liability-classified conversion features.
 It may impact the classification of some of the Company's debts and will require additional disclosure about the effect of the covenants on the Company.
 The Company is still currently assessing the impact of these amendments.
-They are effective for the 2024 Financial Statements.